chrisport/chrisport.github.io/_posts/2014-09-08-property-change-listener.markdown

 but we ended up with something very similar to [Java Bean's PropertyChangeListener](http://developer.android.com/reference/java/beans/PropertyChangeListener.html).
 To find a better approach, I created a small setup consisting of a model "Profile" and a UI reflecting a profile's properties (such as name, age, followers).
 Inside this setup I implemented the different solutions and trialed them in a predefined set of tests.
-Unfortunately I didn't find time to finish a version with an Eventbus ([Ottobus](http://square.github.io/otto/)) , I may add this in the future.
+Unfortunately I didn't find time to finish a version with an Eventbus such as [Square's Ottobus](http://square.github.io/otto/)
+, I may add this in the future.

 ##Approaches